 - (1) For new buildings, along Main Street, only the following building frontage types are permitted: - (a) Storefront. - (b) Forecourt. - (2) On other streets, there is no prescribed building or frontage type, except that no private garage may be located less than 20 feet behind the front facade of a building. - (3) Storefront frontage type: a frontage type where the building facade is placed at or close to the right-of-way line, with the entrance at sidewalk grade.
 This building frontage type is conventional for retail use.
 It is characterized by a high percentage of glazing on the first floor, a prominent entrance, and often an awning.
-Recessed doors on storefronts are acceptable.
+Recessed doors on storefronts are acceptable typically used to avoid doors opening into the sidewalk.